Camus – Jean Marie (1877 – 1955)

 De Marco

-I have proof that the Diana was designed by Bouraine and sold to the Le Verrier foundry as I own the original letter of proprietary signed by Marcel Bouraine and confirming the sale of the statue to theLe Verrier Atelier.
+The famous Atlante made by the Le Verrier foundry is usually signed De Marco.
+It is also possible that the Diana from this group was designed by Marcel Bouraine and sold to the Le Verrier foundry as I own an original letter of proprietry signed by Bouraine and confirming the sale of a Diana statue to the Le Verrier atelier.

-Debry, Sophie
+Debry, Sophie (1887 – 1968)

-She exhibited at the Salon Paris 1920’s.
+Sophie-Victoire Debry was a French sculptor and artist who exhibited at the Salon Paris in the 1920’s.

 Decoux, Michel (1837 – 1924)